kanje/safl/README.md

 provides builing blocks for developing an asynchronous software using the Future/Promise pattern.

+<b>The library is under development.
+It is not yet usable for a production code.</b>

 ## Background
 A concept behind the library is inspired by <a href="https://github.com/facebook/folly /tree/master/folly/futures">Folly Futures</a>.
 But, in contrast to it, _safl_ is